reisap/golang-gorm/README.md

 ## Development Separated into 2 branch
     - main
-    use domain model into package terinspirasi dari NestJS
+    use domain model into package inspired by NestJS

     - research
     use MVC model architecture into package